 This bright color conveys confidence, creativity, and courage.
 And because of its fun nature, it works well with noncorporate brands.
 Orange also produces a warm feeling since it’s associated with the sun.

 Yet the color also has some not-so-sunny connotations.
 It can generate feelings of frustration, deprivation, and sluggishness.
 It may come across as immature or ignorant.
+In fact, 29% of people rank orange as their least favorite color.
 It’s the difference between Hermès and Cheetos.

 Nickelodeon’s iconic splat is one of the most well-known orange logos.
 Since orange drums up feelings of creativity and even immaturity, it matches their whacky programming and quirky branding.
 Only a company with an orange aesthetic could house shows like SpongeBob Squarepants and The Wild Thornberrys.